TERMS AND CONDITIONS

 You or any member of your booking may be prevented from participating in an excursion (whether pre-booked or not), if it is determined that you or any member of your booking is unsuited to undertake the excursion, or if you or they appear to be under the influence of drugs or alcohol.
 In the event that you are prevented from undertaking the excursion for any of these reasons then you may not be entitled to any refund of the cost of the excursion booked.

-The owner or operator of shore excursions may require participants to sign a liability release and/or assumption of risk form before participating in the excursion.
+The provider of shore excursions may require participants to sign a liability release and/or assumption of risk form before participating in the excursion.
 Such releases are particularly common in the case of snorkeling or scuba diving excursions.

 We will confirm your booking by issuing a confirmation receipt by e-mail.
 We will communicate with you using the email address you have provided.
 We will assume that your email address is correct and that you understand the risks associated with using this form of communication.